Joshua Gomez

-Joshua Gomez (born November 20 1975) is an American actor best known for his role as Morgan Grimes on Chuck tv series.
+Joshua Gomez (born November 20, 1975) is an American actor best known for his role as Morgan Grimes on Chuck.

 Career

 Born in Bayonne, New Jersey, he is the younger brother of actor Rick Gomez.
 Gomez appeared in a recurring role in the CBS series Without a Trace as computer tech James Mackeroy.
 He appeared in a series of IBM commercials, a series of Wendy's commercials (Ranch Tooth), and a commercial for Garmin.
 He also made a cameo on Freddy's Nightmares.
 He played Sammy Stinger in Bring It On Again, 2004.

 As a voice actor, Gomez played Baralai in the video game Final Fantasy X-2, opposite his brother Rick's character, Gippal, and as Parker in Turok.
 He also had a small part at the beginning of BioShock as Johnny.
 In September 2007, he began starring in the NBC series Chuck as the title character's friend, Morgan Grimes.
 Gomez is friends with Chuck co-star Zachary Levi in real life.
 Joshua was nominated for Outstanding Male Performance in the Comedy Television Series at the 2008 ALMA Awards.